tmtsoftware/csw/RELEASING.md

 #### Note - The version in `notes` should be of format `v1.0.0` but while triggering the pipeline build parameter should be of format `1.0.0`
 2. Update top-level `CHANGELOG.md`
 3. Update top-level `README.md`
+4. Bump up the `csw-contract` version (if needed).
-4. Exclude projects from `build.sbt` which you do not want to release
+5. Exclude projects from `build.sbt` which you do not want to release
-5. Remove targets of newly added js projects in jenkins prod file (if needed).
+6. Remove targets of newly added js projects in jenkins prod file (if needed).
-6. Run `csw-prod` pipeline by providing `VERSION` number.
+7. Run `csw-prod` pipeline by providing `VERSION` number.

 ### csw.g8
 Refer RELEASING.md in `csw.g8` repo.